 First-time homebuyer programs in Virginia

-Virginia Housing has many programs to assist homebuyers.
-The agency was formerly called the Virginia Housing Development Authority, or VHDA, and many references on its website use that name.
-The agency provides affordable mortgages for first-time and repeat homebuyers, as well as down payment and closing cost assistance.
+Virginia Housing offers many programs to assist homebuyers.
+The agency provides affordable mortgages for first-time and repeat homebuyers, as well as education programs, down payment and closing cost assistance, including:

-Mortgage Credit Certificate: This program provides homebuyers with a dollar-for-dollar tax credit against your federal income tax bill, in an amount equal to 10 percent of your annual mortgage interest.
+- Mortgage Credit Certificate: This program provides homebuyers with a dollar-for-dollar tax credit against your federal income tax bill, in an amount equal to 10 percent of your annual mortgage interest.
 To qualify, you must be a first-time buyer who has not owned a home in the past three years.
-However, if you’re buying a home in a target neighborhood, you may not need to be a first-time buyer.
+(If you’re buying a home in a target neighborhood, you might not need to meet this requirement.)
 There are also household income and home price requirements.